MontreaI/Artemis-Course-Selection-System/README.md

 A list of all sections that the user has selected on the Course Selection Page in order to preview their schedule.

+Clicking on a course will navigate to Course Outline Page for details about the course.

+Clicking on the X button will remove the course from the users list of courses.

 ###### **Removing Unwanted Courses**

 Users may decide to opt out of an course by selecting the 'X' icon next to a course label on the timetable.